Solomon Linda: Legal turmoil

 Covers of "Mbube" have been plagued by disputes over songwriting credits and royalties since the 1950s.
 In fact, the journalists Simon Robinson and David Browne deem the song one of the most contentious in pop music.
 Around 1951, Pete Seeger began demanding Linda receive his fair share of revenue from "Wimoweh", but it was only until two decades later that The Richmond Organization (TRO), which owned the rights to "Mbube", conceded some of the earnings to Linda's family.
 They also recognized the Weavers' cover as being based on "Mbube".
 After the Tokens' cover became a global hit, TRO and George David Weiss' team locked horns in court.
 Weiss' team would retain rights over "The Lion Sleeps Tonight", but they were ordered to send ten percent of performance royalties to Linda's family.
 (Note: Performance royalties are profits made whenever the song is broadcast.)

 In 2004, Linda's descendants sued Disney for $1.5 million for its use of "The Lion Sleeps Tonight" in The Lion King.
 (Note: $1.5 million in 2004 are worth $2.57 million in 2025.)
 (Note: BBC News gives the figure at $1.6 million, instead, equating to $2.74 million in 2025.)
 Their lawyer Owen Dean argued that, from 1991 to 2000, they received some $15,000 in royalties, while the song earned an estimated total of $15 million.
 The case attracted global attention.
 Before a trial could take place, however, the case was settled.
 Abilene Music, which held the US copyright to "The Lion Sleeps Tonight", agreed to pay the family a lump sum representing royalties earned from 1987 onward and grant them a share of future income until 2017.
 The family's lawyers expressed satisfaction at these concessions.
 Furthermore, Linda received recognition for his work as well as a cowriting credit on "The Lion Sleeps Tonight".
 Nonetheless, the song continued stirring up legal conflict.
 Since the Linda family's settlement with Disney became void in 2017, they could not profit from the song's use in the 2019 film The Lion King.

 Partial discography

-During his musical career, Solomon Linda recorded many songs (some of them unissued) in the Gallo Recording Studio.
-He was accompanied by his vocal group, The Evening Birds.
+During his musical career, Solomon Linda recorded numerous songs, some of which were never released, at Gallo Recording Studio, accompanied by his vocal group, The Evening Birds.